 2. Give yourself permission

-Give yourself permission to just be and feel whatever you are experiencing without judgment.
+Give yourself permission to just be and feel whatever you are experiencing with compassion, non-judgment, and curiosity.

 Notice what are you feeling? … angry, afraid, sad, frustrated, embarrassed, conflicted, confused, hurt, mistrusted, insecure etc…

 Notice sensations in your body, where do you feel tight or heavy? cold or hot? shaky or stiff?